 But now, confidence has replaced fear.

-Her confidence has nothing to do with feeling like she has all the answers, though, said Brooke, a recent graduate from Lynchburg College’s physician assistant medicine program.
+Her confidence has nothing to do with feeling like she has all the answers, though, said Brooke, a recent graduate from University of Lynchburg’s physician assistant medicine program.
 “I became confident in my learning abilities and OK with the idea of always learning,” she said.

 Speaking of always learning, today Brooke is one of nearly 90 students engaged in Lynchburg’s new Doctor of Medical Science program — only the second doctoral-level program for PAs in the country.
 The new degree will help Brooke and other PAs not only serve patients, but also to be leaders in the health professions.